-P: Any 56 points at 300-level in Classics with an average mark of B+.
-Students who do not have 56 points at 300-level in Classics, but who do have 56 points at 300-level with a minimum mark of B+ in a related subject may be admitted at the discretion of the Head of School.
+P: Any 56 points at 300-level in Classics with an average of B+ or above.
+Students who do not have 56 points at 300-level in Classics, but who do have 56 points at 300-level with an average of B+ or above in a related subject may be admitted at the discretion of the Head of Department.